Mark Radcliffe (radio broadcaster): BBC Radio 2 and BBC Radio 6 Music

 Radcliffe left Radio 1 in March 2004 and moved to BBC Radio 2 in June of the same year, with Riley moving to BBC Radio 6 Music.
 The new show was reminiscent of the graveyard slot he had previously occupied on BBC Radio 1; with live music and studio guests and ran between 10:30 pm and midnight.
-The respect Radcliffe had garnered as a broadcaster was cemented when he scooped a major interview with Kate Bush in late 2005, her first in several years.
-For many months prior to this, he had been running his own 'Bush-O-Meter' on his show, questioning the possible whereabouts and activities of the elusive singer-songwriter and adding a photo of the day's guest or the 'Blessed Kate' to the chart until she appeared on the show.
+Radcliffe scooped a major interview with Kate Bush in late 2005, her first in several years.
 Radcliffe also won a Sony award for this show.

-Starting on 16 April 2007, Radcliffe joined forces with Stuart Maconie to present a new show on BBC Radio 2 on Mondays to Thursdays from 8 pm to 10 pm to much critical acclaim, including winning the prestigious Sony award for best Radio show of 2009.
+Starting on 16 April 2007, Radcliffe joined with Stuart Maconie to present a new show on BBC Radio 2 on Mondays to Thursdays from 8 pm to 10 pm, which won a Sony award for best Radio show of 2009.
 From April 2010, the show was reduced to three nights a week, Mondays to Wednesdays.

-For a time, he was a frequent stand-in in partnership with Emma Forbes or Liza Tarbuck during the 2–5 pm slot when Steve Wright was away on holiday, thus taking him back to afternoon radio, and also stood in for Simon Mayo on BBC Radio 5 Live on a few occasions.
+For a time, he was a frequent stand-in in partnership with Emma Forbes or Liza Tarbuck during the 2–5 pm slot when Steve Wright was away on holiday, and also stood in for Simon Mayo on BBC Radio 5 Live on a few occasions.

 In 2009, Radcliffe reunited with Marc Riley to make a series of radio adverts for Manchester City F.C. that were broadcast in North West England.

 In spring 2011, his show with Maconie moved to BBC Radio 6 Music, in the weekday afternoon slot.
 Radcliffe also presented his own weekly solo show on BBC Radio 2, called Mark Radcliffe's Music Club, and in 2013 he took over the presentation of BBC Radio 2's weekly folk programme from Mike Harding.
 His weekday afternoon show with Maconie was moved on 21 December 2018 to the weekends while he was undergoing treatment for cancer.
 Maconie had broadcast solo while Radcliffe was away for treatment, but Radcliffe joined Maconie for the last hour of the weekday show.
 He rang in at home on the first weekend breakfast show on 12 January 2019, and then he rejoined Maconie on a permanent basis from 2 February 2019 and Radcliffe also rejoined to BBC Radio 2 on 13 February 2019.